-13b.
-However, some delegations pointed out the technical, institutional and legal difficulties that would be inherent in the proparation of such a declaration, in particular owing to the fact that it was impossible to define its field of application sufficiently precisely.
+16. However, some delegations pointed out the technical, institutional and legal difficulties that would be inherent in such a declaration, in particular owing to the fact that it was impossible to define its field of application sufficiently precisely.
 They also noted that because of differences in the authority conferred on individual governments, the acceptance of such a declaration would not be of the same significance for each contracting party.
-These delegations therefore reserved their position.
+Those delegations therefore reserved their position.

-13c.
-Since it did not appear possible to agree upon a text within the Committee it was agreed to refer the matter to the Council.
+17. It was agreed to refer the matter to the Council.

-14. In the debate on the organization of work in the groups and on the points to be kept in mind for a possible Declaration of Intent, representatives of the developing countries asked that it be borne in mind throughout the work that Fart IV (Article XXXVII) of the General Agreement already contains certain obligations for all contracting parties vis-à-vis developing countries which must not be impaired by any action taken in this context.
+18. In the debate on the organization of work in the groups and on the points to be kept in mind for a possible Declaration of Intent, representatives of the developing countries asked that it be borne in mind throughout the work that Part IV (Article XXXVII) of the General Agreement already contains certain obligations for all contracting parties vis-à-vis developing countries which must not be impaired by any action taken in this context.

-15. Such special attention to one phase of the interests of developing countries was in accordance with the sense of a debate which was held in the Committee, pursuant to the conclusions of the CONTRACTING PARTIES on the special problems of developing countries.
+19. Such special attention to one phase of the interests of developing countries was in accordance with the sense of a debate which was held in the Committee, pursuant to the conclusions of the CONTRACTING PARTIES on the special problems of developing countries.
 At that time it had been agreed that although there were some non-tariff barriers of more direct interest to developing countries than others it was difficult, for a variety of reasons, to see how it would be possible to accelerate benefits to developing countries by giving priority attention to any one area which might be selected out, mainly because of the network of interconnexions which would stand in the way of a solution in one area independently of, and in advance of, action on related matters.

-16. It was for reasons of this kind that representatives of a number of countries considered that the best approach would be a "global" one, at every stage of which the interests of developing countries would be borne in mind even though the solutions would usually of necessity envisage action of general application to goods of developed as well as of developing countries.
+20. It was for reasons of this kind that representatives of a number of countries considered that the best approach would be a "global" one, at every stage of which the interests of developing countries would be borne in mind even though the solutions would usually of necessity envisage action of general application to goods of developed as well as of developing countries.
 The representatives of some developing countries expressed reserve as to whether in practice the global approach would be satisfactory.
 It was generally agreed that more study by the developing countries of conditions encountered by their own exports, which would enable them to make notifications based on first-hand trading experience, would be helpful.